EdJoPaTo/website-stalker-example/work/frame/de-en-laptop12.md

 Warranty

+2 Year Limited Warranty for UK and EU

-1 Year Framework Limited Warranty
+3 Year Limited Warranty for Spain

 Release Year